oat-sa/tao-core/models/classes/featureFlag/README.md

 ### Feature flag naming standard

-It is import tht we will use `FEATURE_FLAG` prefix for our feature flags to recognise them and they prupose in environment variable list.
+It is import tht we will use `FEATURE_FLAG_` prefix for our feature flags to recognise them and their purpose.

 ### AbstractFeatureFlagFormPropertyMapper